At the suggestion of several friends I visited Historic Rugby, Tennessee to find out what is so special about the tiny village.

-Next on his agenda appears to have been implementing religion and building a place of worship.
-Christ Church Episcopal is in the “Carpenter Gothic” style of architecture and was built with the finest local pine, walnut, and poplar wood.
+Next on Hughes’ agenda appears to have been implementing religion and building a place of worship.
+Christ Church Episcopal is in the “Carpenter Gothic” style of architecture with the finest local pine, walnut, and poplar wood.

 Christ Church and its gardens are adorable.
-Inside, it smells like lavender and sandalwood and feels very welcoming.
+It smells like lavender and sandalwood inside, and is very welcoming.
 Rugby residents still attend church here every Sunday and are often present on other days.

 Thomas Hughes Library

 As the village grew, the Thomas Hughes Library was founded.
 It remains one of the earliest public libraries in the region.

 Over 7,000 items were donated by American authors and scholars to stock this beautiful library in celebration and support of the new village.
 To this day only a handful are missing, which is why the library no longer lends out.

 A large number of collections, classics, case studies, fiction works, and encyclopedias line the walls of the library.

 Among many that caught my eye were Keys to Ghostism, How to Educate the Feelings, and an entire volume on Phrenology.
 It is always interesting to trace the beginnings of certain fields of study back to humble ideas.